Frag File Utilities

 Parameters:

-• fraction_low (int, optional) – Deprecated alias for min_length
+• fraction_low (int, optional) – Deprecated aliases for min_length/max_length.

-• fraction_high (int, optional) – Deprecated alias for max_length
+• fraction_high (int, optional) – Deprecated aliases for min_length/max_length.

 Returns: